git-davi/java-image-converter/README.md

 }
 ```

-Once done that you only have to call the method :
+Once done that you'll only have to call the method :
 ```java
 ImageConverter.rgbConvert(new File("path/to/file"), YourClassName::convertRGB2Custom);
 ```